JeremyBradshaw7/RNSample/README.md

 Jeremy Bradshaw:

 This is some sample React Native code from our main repository, just enough to give some insights into my coding style, but not enough to expose any company IP.
-The package.json shows what packages I've been using - basically we make heavy use of Redux for application state (though lately I've been making more use of context and react-native-query where previosuly I'd have resorted to Redux), and react-navigation for routing.
-Some of the older components and screens are class-based, but all new components I write are functional components with hooks.
+The package.json shows what packages I've been using - we make heavy use of Redux for application state (though lately I've been making more use of context and react-native-query where previosuly I'd have resorted to Redux), and react-navigation for routing.
+Some of the older components and screens are class-based so you may see examples of those, but all new components are written as functional components (with hooks).

+NB.
+In almost 4 years of programming with RN I Haven't yet hit a scenario where I need to write native modules for ios/android, so
+I cannot claim to have any knowledge or experience of that, though I'm keen to dive in and investigate that at the first opportunity.

+The components folder illustrates some work I have done with animations, though as that's not really the focus of our app it's only very basic.

+Original README from repo follows:

 # ccf